 Big data, data center applications

-Big data has evolved to establish its place in the enterprise data center.
+Big data has established its place in the enterprise.
 Staying on top of the latest software and hardware changes ensures that your company will make the most of the data deluge.

 Reducing servers results in smaller data center facility concerns and costs, but migrating apps to a SaaS model is not without its own unique hurdles.
 Continue Reading